Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 \subsection{Solution method}

 The bilevel programming problem is nonconvex due to the dependency between leader and follower.
-The bilevel problem can be reformulated into a single-level constrained optimization problem by incorporating the KKT conditions of Eq.~(\ref{eq:service_model}) as additional constraints into Eq.~(\ref{eq:upper_level}) or Eq.~(\ref{eq:upper_level_subsidy}).
-We use Eq.~(\ref{eq:upper_level}) as illustration and the reformulated single-level problem is written as Eq.~(\ref{eq:single_level}).
+The bilevel problem can be reformulated into a single-level constrained optimization problem by incorporating the KKT conditions of Eq.~(\ref{eq:service_model}) as additional constraints into Eq.~(\ref{eq:upper_level}).
+The reformulated single-level problem is written as Eq.~(\ref{eq:single_level}).

 Eqs.~(\ref{eq:link_kkt}, \ref{eq:node_kkt}) are the first order conditions.
 Eq.~(\ref{eq:link_kkt}) is an augmented first order condition because of the zero-flow links involved in the final solution as indicated in \cite{fosgerau2022perturbed}.
 Eqs.~(\ref{eq:node_slack} - \ref{eq:cap_slack_1}) are the complementarity slackness conditions.
 It has been shown (e.g. \cite{dempe2002foundations}) that bilevel problems with linear upper level and convex quadratic lower level programs can be reformulated into a single level mathematical program with complementarity constraints (MPCC) that can be solved to global optimality. \cite{sinha2017review} provide an example algorithm based on branch-and-bound.